 Spectators at the Tour de France

-There are many instances of spectators getting involved in the racing, the positive(ish) side of this is riders being cheered on as they’re inching their way up a gruelling mountainside or our glimpse of the Devil jumping at the roadside every year but every now and again someone gets it wrong.
+There are many instances of spectators getting involved in the racing.
+The positive(ish) side of this is riders being cheered on as they’re inching their way up a gruelling mountainside.
+Also, our glimpse of Didi the Devil jumping at the roadside every year.
+Every now and again someone gets it wrong.

 Possibly the most famous is Lance Armstrong vs The Bag in the 2003 Tour de France.

-This one was one of genuine accident rather than any blame on either the rider or the spectator, it just so happened that Armstrong managed to end up in the wrong place for once as his brake lever caught perfectly in the handles of a carrier bag.
+This one was a genuine accident rather than any blame on either the rider or the spectator.
+It just so happened that Armstrong managed to end up in the wrong place for once.
+When his brake lever caught perfectly in the handles of a carrier bag.

-This tugged the handlebars and down he went along with Iban Mayo who was following.
+This tugged Armstrong’s handlebars and down he went along with Iban Mayo who was following.
 Once back riding, Armstrong then had his foot slip out of the pedal, almost crashing again.

-The one I always remember as a kid was Giuseppe Guerini on the Alpe d’Huez in 1999.
+The one I always remember as a kid was Giuseppe Guerini on the Alpe d’Huez in the 1999 Tour de France.

-Guerini was on a solo attack having left Richard Virenque and Lance Armstrong behind (no mean feat) and was nearing the final part of the stage.
-A spectator decided they wanted a picture of this moment and popped out directly into Guerini’s path causing both to fall to the ground.
+Guerini was on a solo attack having left Richard Virenque and Lance Armstrong behind (no mean feat).
+He was nearing the final part of the stage when a spectator decided they wanted a picture of this moment.
+They popped out directly into Guerini’s path causing both to fall to the ground.

 This incident generally gets used as an example of what not to do as a cycling spectator.
 It shows how we as regular people can affect the race, although luckily in this case, not the result.